Cybercalf/Cybercalf/README.md

 ### 👋 I'm Cybercalf

-- A Software Engineering Undergraduate Student
+- A Software Engineering Undergraduate
 - 🌱 Currently studying in Sichuan, China
 - 🤔 Looking for help with Machine Learning & Deep Learning
 - ⚡ Exposed to many programming languages